Ser-Barristan/HoloBio/Sample_data/readme.md

 # Sample Data

-This folder contains example holograms and related data to test and demonstrate the main functionalities of the software.
+This folder contains example data for testing and demonstrating the main functionalities of HoloBio.

-These datasets can be used to reproduce typical workflows, including real-time reconstruction, phase compensation, and particle tracking.

-## Contents
+The data are organized according to the imaging modality and intended use:

+- `DHM/`: Example holograms acquired using Digital Holographic Microscopy.
-- Example holograms acquired under different conditions
+- `DLHM/`: Example holograms acquired using Digital Lensless Holographic Microscopy.
-- Optional reference data (amplitude and phase reconstructions)
-- Suggested parameters for processing
+- `real_time_videos/`: Example videos for testing real-time processing workflows in DHM and DLHM.

-## Usage
-Load any of the provided holograms using the **Load** option in the interface and apply the available reconstruction and compensation tools.

-These examples are intended for demonstration and reproducibility purposes.
+These files are intended for demonstration, testing, and reproducibility purposes.